 In addition to providing a transformed and enhanced Athena Swan Charter framework, short-term changes where made in the run up to the release of the Charter which included; the immediate offer of all future awards to five years, and the offer of one-year extensions for all existing award holders.

 On this page you will find the transformation journey of the UK Athena Swan Charter from its independent review in March 2020 to its official launch on 30 June 2021.

-Athena Swan transformation updates
+Athena Swan transformation journey